 Maybe.
-Tofu is obviously lower in calories and fat than a hamburger, and meals based around veggies and lean proteins tend to help you slim down, so lots of people assume going veg will make you skinny—but if you’re chowing down on delicious vegan desserts after every salad-based meal, then the scale won’t budge.
+Tofu is obviously lower in calories and fat than a hamburger, and meals based around veggies and lean proteins tend to help you slim down, so lots of people assume going veg will make you skinny.
+But remember that there are lots of “veg-friendly” junk foods like chips, pizza, and soda, that are not healthy and definitely won’t help you get fitter!
 On the flip side, it’s totally possible to go veg and still bulk up with lean muscle, so don’t let anyone tell you cutting out meat with make you a skinny wimp.
 As with any diet, it’s all about research and meal planning to make sure you’re getting the right calories and nutrients to support your body goals.

-HOW DO YOU BALANCE A VEG DIET WITH IIFYM OR CLEAN EATING?
+HOW DO YOU BALANCE A VEG DIET WITH PLANT-BASED OR CLEAN EATING?

 IS IT HARD TO EAT ON THE GO?